bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 If you would like configuration options to be set up for your carrier, specify the following for each configuration option when you [sign up](#sign-up):
 - **Label**: This is the text that will be displayed on the merchant's UI when they connect
+- **Code**: This is an identifying code for the configuration option.
+Use snake case for codes.
+For a list of where these codes will be sent, see [How configuration fields are used](#how-will-configuration-fields-be-used)
 - **Required**: Whether or not the configuration option is required
 - **Type**: Type of configuration option